 Congratulations!
 The prospect has become the client.
 There’s just one step left.

 After you’ve waited for the client to see the value of your product, it’s worth reaching out to them one last time.
 Check in with them to see how they’re doing.

 Not only can you gain great feedback from this step, but if they’ve been enjoying the product, you can ask for a case study or referral.
 This will give you a great new lead to restart the B2B prospecting process with!

 Tip!
 Don't forget to measure your lead generation costs and the lead-to-sales rate at the end of each campaign.
 It will help you identify the most effective sales channels.

 A sales process can provide a great framework for your sales strategy, but how do you build upon it?

-We published a B2B sales eBook, containing plenty of tips, tricks and valuable information to steal!
-Here’s what you’ll find inside:
+We developed an objection handling handbook, containing plenty of tips, tricks and valuable information to steal!